Monday Evening Concerts

-Founded in 1939 by Peter Yates and Frances Mullen in their Rudolf Schindler-designed Silverlake home, Monday Evening Concerts (MEC) is the world's longest-running series devoted to contemporary music.
-Originally envisioned as a forum for displaced European emigrés and Hollywood studio musicians, MEC has presented contemporary concerts continuously since.
+Monday Evening Concerts (MEC) is the world's longest-running series devoted to contemporary classical music.
+The concert series, based in Los Angeles, was originally envisioned as a forum for displaced European emigrés and Hollywood studio musicians.
+MEC has presented contemporary concerts continuously since.

 Founding

-The organization launched its first season as “Evenings on the Roof,” A series of 12 concerts (6 programs, each performed twice) mixing classical and contemporary works, performed at the top floor of the home of Peter Yates and Frances Mullen at 1735 Micheltorena Street in Los Angeles.
+The organization launched its first season as “Evenings on the Roof,” A series of 12 concerts (6 programs, each performed twice) mixing classical and contemporary works, performed at the top floor of the Rudolf Schindler-designed home of Peter Yates and Frances Mullen in 1735 Micheltorena Street in Los Angeles.
 The series was priced at 50 cents per concert, or $3.00 for the complete series.
 Performers were drawn from world-class studio and classical musicians living in Los Angeles.

 The first program (April 23, 1939) was all-Bartók, performed for an audience of nineteen spectators.
 Subsequent early programs were devoted to Frédéric Chopin, Alexander Scriabin, Charles Ives, Ferruccio Busoni, Erik Satie, Arnold Schoenberg, and keyboard music from the early Baroque era.

-The initial vision for the series was to allow top musicians to program and perform according to their artistic interests without concern about audiences and financial matters; however at the same time, the attitude to the public was open and welcoming.
+The initial vision for the series was to allow top musicians to program and perform according to their artistic interests without concern about audiences and financial matters; however, at the same time, the attitude to the public was open and welcoming.

-Artistic Directors
+Artistic directors

 Over the course of eight decades, Monday Evening Concerts has been led by five directors:

 Peter Yates

 Peter Yates was a self-described passionate musical amateur.
-In addition to his career as a social worker in Los Angeles, Yates was a poet and music critic, contributing the music column for John Entenza's now legendary Arts & Architecture magazine.
+In addition to his career as a social worker in Los Angeles, Yates was a poet and music critic, contributing to the music column for John Entenza's Arts & Architecture magazine.
 Rather than seeing himself as an Artistic Director of Evenings on the Roof, he saw himself as a 'coordinator' of the series, which existed solely 'for the pleasure of the performers.'
 It was mainly through his intense efforts that the MEC organization and its concerts were established, with a specific vision, and series of programs.

 Yates presented concerts in Los Angeles at his Micheltorena home, the Wilshire-Ebell Theater, and other venues.
 Starting with a humble audience of nineteen in 1939, some of the concerts at Wilshire-Ebell were attended by over one thousand people by the early 1950s.

-During this era, Evenings on the Roof presented portrait Concerts of J.S.
+During this era, Evenings on the Roof presented Portrait Concerts of J.S.
 Bach, Béla Bartók, Ludwig van Beethoven, Ferruccio Busoni, John Cage, Aaron Copland, Henry Cowell, Charles Ives, Ernst Krenek, Arnold Schoenberg, Franz Schubert, and Igor Stravinsky.